This plant has a mild fragrance

-With such a wide variety of uses, it is a “must have” for the herb garden.
+Thymus vulgaris is known by a few names including Garden Thyme, Common Thyme or just Thyme.
+It is a bushy, dwarf shrub from the Lamiaceae family.
+Grown for the aromatic leaves, they are small and coloured dark grey-green.
+The leaves can be harvested and dried throughout the year.
+Flowers are arranged on terminal spikes in whorls, they are white or pink in colour, appearing in the summer.
+With such a wide variety of uses, it's a must-have for the herb garden.
 Thyme was used by the Egyptians for embalming, as incense by the early Greeks, and to ward off nightmares or as a gift during the Middle Ages.
 Today it is one of the most popular herbs to grow, especially because it is grown as a perennial, so it doesn't have to be replanted each year.
-It is used culinary, medicinal, cosmetic and as an insect repellant.
+It has culinary, medicinal and cosmetic uses and is also used as an insect repellant.

 Cuttings may be taken in late spring.
 Take thyme cutting at a node on the stem at a point where the leaves attach.
 Plant in moist soil and keep damp until settled in.